-- Reporting and Intake: In this first phase, the Center determines:
+- > Reporting and Intake: In this first phase, the Center determines: - " If it is the appropriate organization to investigate the report - If it has enough information to start investigating - " If any immediate actions must occur before the investigation starts to reduce risks for anyone involved - Investigation: For reports that reach this second phase, the Center collects evidence and conducts interviews to determine whether it is more likely than not that abuse or misconduct took place. - Resolution: The final phase involves: - Informing appropriate parties of the decision - " Giving those found to have violated the SafeSport Code the opportunity to challenge a finding through independent arbitration - " Determining individual sanctions or consequences based on Code violations - " Potentially posting a sanctioned adult individual on the Center's public Centralized Disciplinary Database

-- " If it has enough information to start investigating - " If any immediate actions must occur before the investigation starts to reduce risks for anyone involved - Investigation: For reports that reach this second phase, the Center collects evidence and conducts interviews to determine whether it is more likely than not that abuse or misconduct took place. - Resolution: The final phase involves: - " Informing appropriate parties of the decision - " Giving those found to have violated the SafeSport Code the opportunity to challenge a finding through independent arbitration - " Determining individual sanctions or consequences based on Code violations - " Potentially posting a sanctioned adult individual on the Center's public Centralized Disciplinary Database - Visit our website for more information on the U.S. Center for SafeSport's Response & Resolution process.
+For more information on the U.S. Center for SafeSport's Response & Resolution process, see: